Save the pumpkins with this super easy fine motor activity.

 It was easy, and it was awesome.

-RELATED: 31 Days of Halloween Ideas
+RELATED: 31 Days Halloween Ideas for October

 This list contains Amazon affiliate lists.
 The small erasers were found at the Target Dollar Spot.
 If you cannot get there, I also found them on Amazon.